pansay/zp/slides/libertarian-law/Introduction-to-libertarian-Law.md

 ---Text---

-Liberal Law, what it is, and why it is important
+Liberal/Libertarian/Natural Law, what it is, and why it is important

 ---

 Jan Krepelka

-Summer University, Juan de Mariana Institute, Lanzarote, July 2019
+Liberty Camp Spain 2024, Malaga, Spain, July 2024

 ---